 What is #Inclusivity and why is this important?

 “Inclusion” in itself as a term is self-explanatory and is “about making sure that people feel valued, respected, listened to and able to challenge.
-It’s about recognising and valuing the differences we each bring to the workplace and creating an environment where everyone has equal access to opportunities and resources and can contribute to the organisations success.”
+It is about recognising and valuing the differences we each bring to the workplace and creating an environment where everyone has equal access to opportunities and resources and can contribute to the organisations success.”

 Sounds easy doesn’t it?
-That should be the minimum expectation in any workplace however the reality is different.
-In all aspects of professional engagement: workplace, research and governance etc. there are several identified barriers to inclusion (NIHR)
+That should be the minimum expectation in any workplace, however, the reality is different.
+In all aspects of professional engagement; workplace, research and governance etc. there are several identified barriers to inclusion (NIHR)

 - Cultural and institutional barriers

 - Attitudes and beliefs